Toward General and Robust LLM-enhanced Text-attributed Graph Learning: UltraTAG-S

 \underline{\textbf{Structure Augmentation.}} To mitigate edge sparsity, we introduce a Structure Augmentation module composed of Virtual Edge Generator, Node Selector and Edge Reconfigurator.
 This module leverages LLMs to re-identify edges for selected nodes, thereby optimizing the graph structure.

 \textbf{\textit{a.
-Virtual Edge Generator.}} In order to ensure the integrity of the graph structure before node selection, we use the soft labels $\mathcal{T}_{\text{SL}}$ generated by LLMs and calculate the similarity with the same soft label, which can be described as:
+Virtual Edge Generator.}} To address information sparsity and ensure the graph structure's integrity before node selection, we propose a virtual edge generator.
+The core idea is to introduce additional edges between semantically related nodes, guided by the soft labels $\mathcal{T}_{\text{SL}}$ generated by LLMs.
+We first compute node embeddings based on augmented textual representations and then calculate inter-node similarity among those sharing the same soft label:

-The adjacency matrix with virtual edges is updated to $\mathcal{A}^{'}$:
+The similarity scores are then used to enrich the adjacency matrix by adding virtual edges.
+The adjacency matrix is updated to $\mathcal{A}^{'}$:

-where $\mathcal{A}$ denotes the adjacency matrix after sparse process, $\tau_1$ denotes the similarity threshold for edges to add.
+where $\mathcal{A}$ denotes the adjacency matrix after sparsification and virtual edge addition, while $\tau_1$ is the similarity threshold that determines whether a virtual edge should be established.

 \textbf{\textit{b.
-Node Selector.}} Considering the impracticality of re-judging all edges, we design a node selector to select important nodes set $\mathcal{V}_c$.
-We calculate the pagerank score for each node in $\mathcal{V}$ and use these scores as importance score:
+Node Selector.}} Considering the impracticality of re-evaluating all edges, we design a node selector to identify important nodes $\mathcal{V}_c$.
+The intuition is that a small subset of important nodes captures the majority of structural and semantic information.
+We calculate the PageRank score for each node to quantify importance:

-where $v_k$ denotes the node with k-th largest node importance score calculated by PageRank algorithm with virtual edges.
+where $v_k$ is the node with k-th largest node importance score calculated by PageRank with original edges and virtual edges.

 \textbf{\textit{c.
-Edge Reconfigurator.}} For each edge in the complete graph of $\mathcal{V}_c$, we use LLM to re-determines its existence with the confidence score $\mathcal{C}_{ij}$ of edge $e_{ij}$:
+Edge Reconfigurator.}} For each edge in the induced complete subgraph of $\mathcal{V}_c$, we design an edge reconfiguration process powered by LLMs.
+The motivation is that structural connections among important nodes should be re-examined with semantic awareness.
+The LLM evaluates whether an edge should exist and outputs a confidence score $\mathcal{C}{ij}$ for edge $e_{ij}$:

-The updated adjacency matrix $\mathcal{A}^{*}$ can be expressed as: where $\tau_2$ is the confidence threshold for reconfiguration.
+The updated adjacency matrix $\mathcal{A}^{*}$ is expressed as: where $\tau_2$ denotes the confidence threshold for LLM-guided edge reconfiguration in Equation~\ref{eq:edge reconfiguration}.